 Chiloé is all about getting to know another face of the Chilean culture rich in local traditions.
 Observing the unique architecture of numerous wooden churches spread all over the island.
 The native look of which has nothing to do with the colonial Spanish style.
 The characteristic mixture of European Jesuit culture with indigenous influences made the churches of Chiloé a real gem of architecture and placed them on a UNESCO World Heritage Sites list.

 Getting to Chiloé:

 The trip to Chiloé from Puerto Varas is done both by land and a ferry that goes through the waters of Chacao Channel.
 The trip by ferry to the island shouldn’t take more than 30 minutes.
 There are frequent daily ferries that connect Chiloé with the rest of the country.
-They are single-open deck vessels that transports vehicles as well.
+They are single-open deck vessels that transport vehicles as well.
 The first town that welcomes you on Chiloé island is Ancud, the place where you get inspired by mystic culture, old legends, pristine landscapes, and the simple life of local people.
 Another town that attracts visitors is Castro, the capital of Chiloé, situated further south in the heart of the island.
-The most impressive and eye catching landscape you will see is the line of colorful wooden houses called “palafitos” – cute buildings raised on piles over the surface of the water of the channel.
+The most impressive and eye-catching landscape you will see is the line of colorful wooden houses called “palafitos” – cute buildings raised on piles over the surface of the water of the channel.